-There’s a carefree, fun mood generated at the local markets in Port Douglas region.
+A carefree, fun mood is generated at the local markets in Port Douglas region.
 It stems largely from the friendly attitude of stallholders, the fresh and locally grown produce they sell to tourists and locals, and the fantastic range of creative arts and crafts on offer.
 There are two weekly markets in Port Douglas and one on the highway further north in the sugar-growing heart of the region at Mossman.

 The ‘must-see’ market is held every Sunday morning in Port Douglas on Rex Smeal Park at the end of Macrossan Street.
 Located on the waterfront in the Anzac Park precinct overlooking the Coral Sea, ocean breezes keep it fresh, the palm trees offer shade, and the carnival spirit is infectious as visitors and locals stroll through the many stalls.

 Exotic fruit and veg, books, coffee, arts and crafts, jewellery and clothing, can be purchased at reasonable prices.
 Bartering is possible and suits the good-natured style of the cheery stallholders.
 Most of the operators make their products, so they are proud and passionate about ensuring you are buying top quality.

 The other Port Douglas market operates mid-week at Crystalbrook Superyacht Marina on Wharf Street.

 Open from 11 am to 5 pm, overlooking the enticing Dickson Inlet.
 Where a range of reef and other tours depart and where cruise ship passengers disembark.

 The stalls feature a variety of purely local goods that suit the needs of all types of shoppers and live music keeps the holiday energy pumping.